On this page you’ll find our A-Z of Practicalities for RubyConf TH 2023.

 When withdrawing money from an ATM, you will be charged a fixed fee of 220 baht, so it’s generally best to withdraw 5,000 THB or 10,000 THB at a time.
 (To USA residents: you can open an ATM-fee-free account online at Charles Schwab.)

-The official party is held on Friday evening.
-The venue will be the Bangkok Heritage restaurant at 2 Phaya Thai Rd, Thung Phaya Thai, Ratchathewi, Bangkok 10400.
-Don’t worry about getting lost, we’ll provide volunteers to help you make your way to the party from the hotel!
+The official party is held on Friday evening at The Deck, which is 1 minutes walk from the conference venue!
+We’ll provide volunteers to help you make your way to the party from the hotel!

 The party is free for all attendees (simply wear your conference lanyard)!